 NSLAP WELLNESS TIP: How to deal with holiday anger

-The following is an article from Homewood Health™, your health and wellness provider, on behalf of the Nova Scotia Lawyers Assistance Program (NSLAP).
+The following is an article excerpt from Homewood Health™, your health and wellness provider.

 Expressing your emotions is healthy, but letting your anger explode can have serious consequences in interpersonal relationships and can quickly spoil a positive family holiday gathering.
 There is nothing wrong with being angry; it is how you express your anger that makes all the difference.
 Here are some suggestions to help you control and express your anger.

 The first step in controlling your anger is to be aware of the kinds of situations that set you off.

 What are your triggers?

 Emotions usually have triggers.
 Identifying your 'high risk' situations, or external triggers, is a good place to start.
 You probably know what situations usually trigger your anger.
 This information will allow you to prepare for 'high risk' situations.
 For example, it could be coming home and finding that the kids have left their toys all over the place.
 The workplace is another likely source of irritation, perhaps in the form of a colleague with whom you often disagree.